This article was initially published on Vertical Insight Magazine by Dayna Fedy

 “As a pilot, I have witnessed the dangers of complex situations that are part of this job,” he explained.

-One important area of focus is the human element of flying — ensuring pilots are emotionally-equipped to handle an emergency during the critical phase of the flight.
+One crucial area of focus is the human element of flying.
+This means ensuring pilots are emotionally-equipped to handle an emergency during the critical phase of the flight.
 Poor decision-making in dangerous flying conditions or during emergencies has been identified as the cause of many helicopter accidents.
-Coptersafety trains pilots to improve their situational awareness, as well as to improve decision-making strategies and resource management.
+Coptersafety trains pilots to improve their situational awareness, as well as to enhance decision-making strategies and resource management.
 Kaskinen said the correct use of automation in the cockpit is another valuable skill the company’s instructors teach to pilots.

-Coptersafety also offers recurrent training at its state-of-the-art facility near the Helsinki Airport, allowing pilots to go through the training process according to their individual schedules.
+Coptersafety also offers recurrent training at its state-of-the-art facility near the Helsinki Airport.
+This allows pilots to go through the training process according to their schedules.
 After two days of theory and six to eight hours of flying in a simulator, pilots watch a recording of their training session while instructors point out areas that need improvement in a realistic environment.

-“The atmosphere for training is very good,” said Kaskinen.
-“The pilots don’t have to be stressed about the instructors or the examiners; they can fully focus on what they’re doing.
+“The atmosphere for training is excellent,” said Kaskinen.
+“The pilots don’t have to be stressed about the instructors or the examiners.
+They can fully focus on what they’re doing.
 The feedback from our customers is very positive due to this because they feel that the instructors and examiners are very fair and very professional.”

 “We have a purpose-built, modern facility, and a lot of the details in the interior are designed for the pilots to feel comfortable and to spend time here,” Kaskinen said.
 “In Finland, education is ranked quite highly, so we have very good training methods.
 That’s also one area that we can be very proud of.